fonoster/fonoster/CONTRIBUTING.md

 ## Submitting Changes

-* Push your changes to your fork.
+* Push your changes to your fork
-* Submit a pull request.
+* Submit a pull request

 # Additional Resources